 Scheduling Memorial Room

 If the requestor would like the Museum open during an event, that permission must be requested during the initial permission request to library administration.
+Please note that the Museum itself may NOT be used as an event space.
 Access to the Museum during an event requires that a library faculty or staff member be present.
 Photography of or near Museum artifacts is forbidden.

 Access, Safety, and Security